How to Raise Pool Alkalinity: Complete Step-by-Step Guide

 - Add muriatic acid or sodium bisulfate to lower pH to 7.4-7.6

-- Wait 4-6 hours and retest both parameters
+- Wait at least 4-6 hours for complete circulation and mixing before retesting both parameters

 - Continue alkalinity adjustments if needed